Definition of Meiosis

 And, to deal plainly,

 Shakespeare has used meiosis in these lines to create humor.
-Although it is undoubtedly clear that Lear has gone mad, yet his reaction that “I fear I am not in my perfect mind” is an example of an understatement.
+Although it is undoubtedly clear that the king has gone mad, his reaction that “I fear I am not in my perfect mind” is an example of an understatement.

 O God, a beast that wants discourse of reason